kevinvh1995/Piano3/README.md

-# HAn SOC Assignment VHDL Piano
+# HAN SOC Assignment VHDL Piano

 Project templates and materials for the VHDL Piano assignment.